- being, existing, or occurring at this time or now; current: increasing respect for the present ruler of the small country.

 "this point in time" (opposed to past and future), c.1300, "the present time," also "act or fact of being present; portion of space around someone," from Old French present (n.) from Latin praesens "being there" (see present (adj.)).
 In old legalese, these presents means "these documents."

 c.1200, "thing offered, what is offered or given as a gift," from Old French present and Medieval Latin presentia, from phrases such as French en present "(to offer) in the presence of," mettre en present "place before, give," from Late Latin inpraesent "face to face," from Latin in re praesenti "in the situation in question," from praesens "being there" (see present (adj.)), on the notion of "bringing something into someone's presence."

-To come before a doctor or nurse, as with a medical problem or condition.
+- To place oneself in the presence of a doctor or other medical provider as a patient with a complaint or condition.

 - To manifest a symptom.

 - To attach or be capable of attaching to a cell surface, especially for detection by other molecules.

 Idioms and Phrases with at present

 Also, at the present time.
 Now, as in I've not enough cash at present to lend you any, or At present the house is still occupied.
 This slightly longer way of saying “at this time” formerly was even longer— at this present or at that present—denoting a more specific time.
 [Mid-1600s] Also see at this point.